What Is Media Literacy? A Guide for Parents and Educators

 The New Media Literacies

-The New Media Literacies (Jenkins et al, 2007) are skills that build upon the foundation of traditional literacy, research skills, technical skills and critical analysis.
+The New Media Literacies (Jenkins et al., 2007) are skills that build on the foundation of traditional literacy, research skills, technical skills, and critical analysis.
 They include:

 -